Fay identities for polylogarithms on higher-genus Riemann surfaces: Introduction

 The space of polylogarithms on a (compact) Riemann surface $\Sigma$ strongly depends on the genus of the surface $\Sigma$.
 On the sphere (genus zero), polylogarithms arise from iterated integrals of rational functions \cite{Goncharov:1995, Goncharov:1998kja, Goncharov:2001iea}.
 Their closure under taking primitives can be traced back to standard partial fraction identities \cite{Brown:2009qja}.

 \sm

-On the torus (genus one), elliptic polylogarithms were introduced in \cite{Beilinson:1994, Levin:2007, BrownLevin}, applications to superstring amplitudes were studied in \cite{Broedel:2014vla, Broedel:2017kkb} and further developed in \cite{Enriquez:2023}.
-When expressed as iterated integrals over Kronecker-Eisenstein kernels, elliptic polylogarithms close under integration over points on the surface thanks to the Fay identities among theta functions \cite{BrownLevin, Enriquez:2023}.
-Similar to partial fraction identities at genus zero, Fay identities rearrange bilinears in Kronecker-Eisenstein kernels involving a total of three points on the surface.
-In particular, Fay identities at genus one provide the necessary tools for the derivation of identities between elliptic polylogarithms and to determine their primitives in any of their variables \cite{Broedel:2014vla, Broedel:2018iwv}.
+On the torus, namely on a compact Riemann surface of genus one, elliptic polylogarithms were introduced in \cite{Beilinson:1994, Levin:2007, BrownLevin}, further developed in \cite{Enriquez:2023} and organized according to applications to superstring amplitudes and Feynman integrals \cite{Broedel:2014vla} and \cite{Broedel:2017kkb}, respectively.
+Elliptic polylogarithms may be obtained as iterated integrals on the torus of Kronecker-Eisenstein kernels.
+Essential to their closure under integration are certain identities among theta functions \cite{BrownLevin, Enriquez:2023} that are closely related to the Fay trisecant identity of \cite{Fay:1973} and will be referred to as \textit{Fay identities} in the sequel.
+Fay identities at genus one play the role of partial fraction decompositions at genus zero and rearrange bilinear combinations in Kronecker-Eisenstein in a form that permits the evaluation of the primitives of all combinations of integration kernels and elliptic polylogarithms in any number of variables \cite{Broedel:2014vla, Broedel:2018iwv}.
 Fay identities also underly the algebraic and differential relations that elliptic polylogarithms satisfy at special values of their arguments \cite{Broedel:2015hia, Gerken:2020aju}, known as elliptic multiple zeta values \cite{Enriquez:Emzv, Matthes:thesis} and, in the real-analytic case, modular graph functions and forms \cite{DHoker:2015gmr, DHoker:2015wxz, DHoker:2016mwo}.

 \sm